 How hyperkalemia impacts pharmalogical management of CKD

-Key points – in KDIGO 2021 Clinical practice guidelines it is recommended to avoid stopping or lower RAASi for hyperkalemia but instead employ other strategies to treat hyperkalemia and maintain patients on these medications.
-As evidence suggests that down titration or discontinuation is associated with increased mortality.
+Key point: The KDIGO 2021 Clinical Practice Guidelines recommend avoiding the discontinuation or lowering of RAASi for hyperkalemia.
+Instead, KDIGO suggests employing other strategies to treat hyperkalemia while keeping patients on these medications, as evidence shows that down-titration or discontinuation is associated with increased mortality.

 However real-world data suggests that clinicians are struggling with this recommendation and are decreasing the dose or discontinue these medications.